10 GDPR Requirements You Must Know In 2023

 Data minimization

-As laid down in Article 5(1)(c), data minimisation focuses on gathering data at the bare minimum that allows for the function or process to be carried out.
+As laid down in Article 5(1)(c), data minimization focuses on gathering data at the bare minimum that allows for the function or process to be carried out.
 This helps in avoiding excessive collection and prevents misuse.
 The article stipulates that collection and processing of data must be:

 Find out: what is GDPR cookie consent